Patimban Deep Sea Port

-Patimban Deep Sea Port is an sea port at Subang, West Java, Indonesia.
+Patimban Deep Sea Port is a seaport at Subang Regency, West Java, Indonesia.
 It is located about 70 kilometers from the Karawang Industrial Estate and 145 kilometers from the city center of capital Jakarta, where many Japanese industrial firms, particularly automotive manufacturers operate.
 The port comprises a total area of 654 hectares in which 300 hectares will be specialized for intermodal containers and vehicle terminals while the remaining 354 hectares will be used as a back-up area.
 The port development is expected to be fully completed by 2027.
-The port operation was officially inaugurated by President Joko Widodo on 20 December 2020.
+The port operation was officially inaugurated by President Joko Widodo on 20 December 2020 after completion of first phase construction.

 Patimban port is expected to be Indonesia’s primary export port.
 It is also expected to solve the overcapacity of Tanjung Priok Port and traffic congestion in Jakarta from the transport of cargo.
 Patimban Port was first operated by state-run shipping company Pelindo but later the management handed over jointly by Pelabuhan Patimban International (PPI) and Toyota Tshusho Corporation, the trading arm of Japanese auto giant Toyota Motor Corporation.